Special Reporting Project: Changing Africa

 Credit: Linus Unah, Mongabay

-Each story will be between 800 and 2,000 words in length and will include quotes from at least 3 or 4 original interviews.
-Authors will be expected to provide 5-10 publishable photos to accompany their articles, along with captions and photo credits.
+Each story will be between 800 and 2,000 words in length and will include quotes from at least three original interviews.
+Authors will be expected to provide five to 10 publishable photos free for Mongabay’s use to accompany their articles, along with captions and photo credits.